Rickmwasofficial/Chatty/README.md

 # Chatty
-A realt time chat app built on flask
+A real time chat app built on flask